 as flour goes

 into the making

 At age eight I wrote something amounting to a prose poem.
 My brother Richard, 19, offered to type it—I still have that piece of paper—and said he thought I might be a born writer.
 This was a great compliment.
 He had already earned significant attention for his own writing.
 A few months later, Richard died in a car accident.
 But his words had planted a seed.

 My first published poem appeared in my mid-20's under the name Marjorie Strauss.
-Since then I have seen around 450 more published in both print and online journals including POET LORE, BARROW STREET, SOUTHERN POETRY REVIEW, MUDFISH, EPOCH and ATLANTA REVIEW as well as anthologies, a blog, a calendar and a poster.
+Since then I have seen around 500 more published in both print and online journals including POET LORE, BARROW STREET, SOUTHERN POETRY REVIEW, MUDFISH, EPOCH and ATLANTA REVIEW as well as anthologies, a blog, a calendar and a poster.
 I have several collections out (see COLLECTIONS) from small presses.
 I consider myself neither successful nor failed but widely unknown (I wrote a poem with this as a title).

 Refuses to Suffocate, Blue Lyra Press, Delphi Series volume VII,

 Flying on One Wing, Samaritan Health Services, 2006